 Both will damage your hardwood flooring.
 No wonder my flooring turned so dull in a matter of months.
 I had damaged the finish.

 Why Vinegar is NOT your Best Wood Floor Cleaner

 - Vinegar is an acid.
-Even diluted with water it is still acidic enough to eat away at the finish of a floor. pH neutral cleaners are a safe bet for ensuring the finish lasts.
+Even diluted with water, there’s enough acid to eat away at the finish of a floor.
+The pH neutral cleaners are a safe bet for ensuring the finish lasts.

 - Read more from Bona on why you should avoid water and vinegar to best clean hardwood floors.

 If you’re a regular reader, then you know I have been working with Bona Flooring and had new wood flooring installed last fall.
 While I’ve always loved Bona products, I never realized that all their products are non-toxic.
 I have been schooled by all the practical hardwood flooring advice on their website.
 All the products they used to install my gorgeous wood flooring, from the stain to the finish were a water-based finish.

 We didn’t even have to leave the house because of odors or fumes.
 It was safe for our animals and us to stay in our home.
 Because of inconvenience, we went to a hotel for two nights, but the cat stayed home, safe and sound.
 We were able to come into the home with sock feet after the finish had set for at least 12 hours.
 Never once did I smell anything noxious.
 See more about Waterborne Finishes and Sealers here.